googlecodelabs/tools/sample/codelab.md

 * Your browser should have opened (if it doesn't then try going to localhost:9090 in your browser).
 * Choose the directory that matches your "id" that you put in the headers.
-* Viola!
+* Voilà!
 You should have your first codelab!

 ## Host Your CodeLab
 Duration: 0:01:00